-Our ability to compete successfully depends in part on our ability to operate without infringing on the proprietary rights of others and defending our intellectual property rights.
+In addition, our ability to compete successfully depends in part on our ability to operate without infringing on the proprietary rights of others and defending our intellectual property rights.
 Because of the complexity of the technologies used and the multitude of patents, copyrights and other overlapping intellectual property rights, it is often difficult for semiconductor companies to determine infringement.
 Therefore, the semiconductor industry is characterized by frequent litigation regarding patents, trade secrets and other intellectual property rights.
 We have been subject to intellectual property claims from time to time, some of which have been resolved through license agreements, the terms of which have not had a material effect on our business.

-From time to time, we are a party to litigation matters incidental to the conduct of our business.
-Because of the nature of the industry, we may be a party to infringement claims in the future.
+We may also be a party to infringement claims in the future.
 In the event any third party were to assert infringement claims against us or our customers, we may have to consider alternatives including, but not limited to:

-- negotiating cross-license agreements; - acquiring licenses to the allegedly infringed patents, which may not be available on commercially reasonable terms, if at all; - discontinuing use of certain process technologies, architectures, or designs, which could cause us to stop manufacturing certain integrated circuits if we were unable to design around the allegedly infringed patents; - litigating the matter in court, incurring substantial legal fees and paying substantial monetary damages in the event we lose; or

-• developing non-infringing technologies, which may not be feasible.
+- negotiating cross-license agreements; - acquiring licenses to the allegedly infringed patents, which may not be available on commercially reasonable terms, if at all; - discontinuing use of certain process technologies, architectures, or designs, which could cause us to stop manufacturing certain integrated circuits if we were unable to design around the allegedly infringed patents; - litigating the matter in court, incurring substantial legal fees and paying substantial monetary damages in the event we lose; or - developing non-infringing technologies, which may not be feasible.

 Any one or several of these alternatives could place substantial financial and other burdens on us and hinder our business.
-Litigation, which could result in substantial costs to us and diversion of our resources, may be necessary to enforce our patents or other intellectual property rights or to defend us or our customers against claimed infringement of the rights of others.
-If we fail to obtain certain licenses or if we will be involved in litigation relating to alleged patent infringement or other intellectual property matters, it may prevent us from manufacturing particular products or using particular technologies, which may reduce our opportunities to generate revenues.
+Litigation, which could result in substantial costs to us and diversion of our resources, may be necessary to enforce our patents or other intellectual property rights or to defend us or our customers against claimed infringement If we fail to obtain certain licenses or if we will be involved in litigation relating to alleged patent infringement or other intellectual property matters, it may prevent us from manufacturing particular products or using particular technologies, which may reduce our opportunities to generate revenues.